STOCKS NEWS EUROPE-UK small caps flat in early trade

-The FTSE Small Cap index is flat in early trade, outperforming sharp falls by the blue chips and the mid caps , down 0.9 percent and 1.0 percent respectively as weak German growth data undoes some of the rally seen in the past three sessions.
+The FTSE Small Cap index is flat in early trade, lagging gains by both the the blue chips and the mid caps , up 0.5 percent and 0.6 percent respectively, as markets remain volatile after a roller-coaster week.

-Harvey Nash Group gains nearly 6 percent after the recruitment and IT outsourcing services firm says it expects a 40 percent rise in first-half pretax profit on strong growth in placements, particularly in Europe, prompting Panmure Gordon to raise its rating to "buy" from "hold" on valuation grounds.
+Trinity Mirror gains 7.8 percent after the newspaper publisher posts solid first-half results, slightly ahead of expectations, according to Panmure Gordon.

-Sportingbet adds 5 percent as GVC Holdings says it is in exclusive talks with the online gaming firm regarding the possible purchase of its Turkish language website.
+"FY 11 EPS forecasts unlikely to change materially.
+Relief rally possible," Panmure Gordon says in a note, repeating its "buy" rating on Trinity Mirror.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net